Download eBooks & Wiring Diagrams (FREE)

 7.2 - Portable Tank

 Portable grey water tanks are the perfect solution for camper vans that do not require lots of daily water usage.
-And because these tanks are small and easy carry, they can be dumped virtually anywhere that you can find a public toilet, including:
+And because these tanks are small and easy to carry, they can be dumped virtually anywhere that you can find a public toilet, including:

 • Gas stations